Rynium/ruby-prompt__arrays/lib/arrays.md

 A loop could be used to iterate through every index in an array.
 For instance if we wanted to double ever number in an array, we could use the following loop. array = [ 1,2,3,4,5,6,7,8,9] array.each {|n| puts n*2}   #This puts each number multiplied by two onto the screen with each being on a different line.
+It does not alter array in any way, it just simply puts the value multiplied by two to the screen!